How to start a pickle business: from brine to brand

 Once your quality is locked in, you can plan for growth.
 Use the rule of thumb from earlier.
 Hire one part-time employee for every $50,000 to $75,000 in new annual revenue.
 This keeps your labor costs from outpacing your sales.

-When you approach $100,000 in annual sales, it is time to consider a dedicated kitchen.
+When you approach $100,000 in annual sales, it is time to consider a dedicated kitchen or a co-packer who can produce your recipe at scale.
 This move gives you more control over your production schedule.
 For managing inventory and recipes as you grow, you might look at software like MarketMan or QuickBooks for your finances.

 Here are 4 immediate steps to take: